Combinatorial generation via permutation languages. III. Rectangulations: Pattern-avoiding rectangulations

 In this section we show that Algorithm~\Jrect{} applies to a large number of rectangulation classes that are defined by pattern avoidance, under some very mild conditions on the patterns; recall Table~\ref{tab:rect}.

 A \emph{rectangulation pattern} is a configuration of walls with prescribed directions and incidences.
 For example, the windmill patterns~$\millr$ and~$\milll$ describe four walls such that when considering the walls in clockwise or counterclockwise order, respectively, the end vertex of one wall lies in the interior of the next wall.
 We can also think of a pattern as the rectangulation formed by the given walls and incidences.
 For example, we can think of the windmill patterns as rectangulations with~5 rectangles.
 We say that a rectangulation~$R$ \emph{contains} the pattern~$P$, if $R$ contains a subset of walls with the directions and incidences specified by~$P$.
 Otherwise we say that~$R$ \emph{avoids}~$P$.
 For any set of rectangulation patterns~$\cP$ and for any set of rectangulations~$\cC$, we write~$\cC(\cP)$ for the rectangulations from~$\cC$ that avoid each pattern from~$\cP$.
 For example, diagonal rectangulations are given by $\cD_n=\cR_n\big(\big\{\zvu,\zhr\big\}\big)$.
+Examples of rectangulations containing and avoiding various patterns are shown in Figure~\ref{fig:classes}.

 We say that a rectangulation pattern~$P$ is \emph{tame}, if for any rectangulation~$R$ that avoids~$P$, we also have that~$c_1(R)$ and~$c_{\nu(R)}(R)$ avoid~$P$.
 In words, inserting a new rectangle below~$R$ or to the right of~$R$ must not create the forbidden pattern~$P$.
 The next lemma follows directly from these definitions.